 However, not only can it take some patient searching, but it takes time to learn which nibs various artists used back in the late 19th/early 20th centuries.
 But I’m going to help you with that.
 The best resource I’ve found is old pen and ink instruction books, almost all of which include recommended nibs for artists.
 I’ve collected nineteen books and have also found some of them as downloadable pdfs on archive.org.
 Search “pen and ink” or “pen and ink drawing”.
-My next post will be a bibliography of those books.
+A future post will be a bibliography of those books.

 It turns out there’s a lot of overlap with two brands that almost everyone lists…Gillott and Esterbrook, followed sometimes by Hunt.
 And that narrows it down quite a bit.
 It also helps that all three companies made and promoted nibs made specifically for artists.
 Esterbrook even named their range the Art &Drafting nibs.
 Other clues are nibs described as “mapping” or “lithographic”.
 Those tend to be very fine and flexible so should be handled with care and a light touch.